-Salads, raw with dips, in soups and stir-fries, grated in cakes and muffins.
+Salads, soups, casseroles, stir-fries, cakes, muffins and raw with dips.

-- ▲ Boil or steam for 5-7 minutes until tender. - Microwave sliced in a covered dish with 2 tablespoons water on HIGH (100%) for 4-6 minutes, stirring after 4 minutes.

-Roast large chunks with potatoes, pumpkin, sweet potato and parsnips in moderately hot oven for 45-60 minutes.
+- ▲ Boil or steam for 5-7 minutes until tender. - ▲ Microwave sliced in a covered dish with 2 tablespoons water on HIGH (100%) for 4-6 minutes, stirring after 4 minutes to ensure even cooking. - Roast large chunks with potatoes, pumpkin, sweet potato and parsnips in moderately hot oven for 45-60 minutes.